 Still, Your Blogmeister, as ever easily amused, enjoys the square dancin' smokes in the following Lucky Strikes ad.

-When watching these ads and the (much later) stop-motion work of Henry Selick and Aardman Animations, the thought arises, "eat your heart out, CGI!"
+When watching these ads, the (much later) stop-motion work of Henry Selick and Aardman Animations and classic George Pal cartoons, the thought arises, "eat your heart out, CGI!"

 Wednesday, March 12, 2014